 - Sheet of white paper

-- Pencil (colored pencils will also do)
+- Pencil (colored pencils work too)

 - Coffee grounds or black tea (optional)

 What You Do:

 - Bundle your rocks or other treasure in the small paper bag and write a bold X on the outside.
 Aaarg, matey!

 - Once you’ve got your pirate booty lined up, choose your location—inside or out—for the hiding spot.
 Hide the treasure well, but make sure it won't be too hard for your child to discover.

 - Now it’s time to make the treasure map.
 This can be as simple or elaborate as you wish, but remember, your child will need to read it independently in order to find the treasure.
 Keep words to a minimum and use pictures to the max.
 Let your artistic side shine, but don’t get too intimidated—this is just silly pirate fun!
 A simple sketch of the area where the treasure can be found is sufficient, with an X marking the spot of the booty.